hkantare/roks-on-vpc/README.md

 This template creates a Red Hat OpenShift cluster on an existing VPC.
 To create this cluster, a COS instance is created for cluster storage, and a Key Protect instance is created for encryption.

+To create a VPC for your cluster, use the [Multizone VPC Gen2 Asset](https://github.com/Cloud-Schematics/multizone-vpc-gen2)

 ![OpenShift Cluster](./.docs/roks-cluster.png)

 ---